dandan6/telegraph-py/README.md

 # telegraph-py
 Use telegra.ph from Python

-This code is licensed under the MIT license, refer to [telegraph.py].
+This code is licensed under the MIT license, refer to [the telegraph.py file](telegraph.py).

 Currently it outputs this when run: